bemer/containers-on-aws-workshop/README.md

 ## 2) If you are using a Windows machine

-We are working on a content for running this workshop using Windows.
+We are working on a content for running this workshop using a Windows machine.
 Meanwhile, please, we strongly recommend you spinning up a Linux EC2 instance.
 The following links will guide you through the instance creation process and how to access it:

 * [Creating a Linux EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 * [Accessing a Linux EC2 instance from a Windows machine](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)